Mode testing, critical bandwidth and excess mass: Simulation study

 \section{Simulation study}

 The aim of the following simulation study is to compare the different proposals presented in Section \ref{background}.
-Samples of size $n=50$, $n=200$ and $n=1000$ ($n=100$ instead of $n=1000$ in power studies) were drawn from twenty five different distributions, ten of them unimodal (models M1--M10), ten bimodal (models M11--M20) and five trimodal (models M21--M25) (see Appendix \ref{modelos}).
+Samples of size $n=50$, $n=200$ and $n=1000$ ($n=100$ instead of $n=1000$ in power studies) were drawn from twenty five different distributions, ten of them unimodal (M1--M10), ten bimodal (M11--M20) and five trimodal (M21--M25) (see Section \ref{modelos} in Supplementary Material).
 For each choice of sampling distribution and sample size, 500 realizations of the sample were generated.
 Conditionally on each of those samples, for testing purposes, 500 resamples of size $n$ were drawn from the population.
-Tables \ref{estsim1}--\ref{estsim6} report the percentages of rejections for significance levels $\alpha=0.01$, $\alpha=0.05$ and $\alpha=0.10$ under different scenarios: testing unimodality vs. multimodality (Tables \ref{estsim1} and \ref{estsim2}); testing bimodality against more than two modes (Table \ref{estsim5}) and power analysis (respectively Tables \ref{estsim3} and \ref{estsim6}).
+Tables \ref{estsim2a}--\ref{estsim6} report the percentages of rejections for significance levels $\alpha=0.01$, $\alpha=0.05$ and $\alpha=0.10$ under different scenarios: testing unimodality vs. multimodality (Tables \ref{estsim2a} and \ref{estsim2b}); testing bimodality against more than two modes (Table \ref{estsim5}) and power analysis (respectively Tables \ref{estsim3} and \ref{estsim6}).
 The procedures considered include the proposals by \citet{Silverman81} (SI), \citet{FisMar01} (FM), \citet{HallYork01} (HY), \cite{Hartigan85} (HH), \citet{ChengHall98} (CH) and the new proposal (NP) in this paper.
 Note that for testing $H_0:\,j = 2$, only SI, FM and NP can be compared.
 For the critical bandwidth test HY, the two proposed methods for computing $\lambda_{\alpha}$ have been tried, with very similar results.
 The ones reported in this section correspond to a polynomial approximation for $\lambda_{\alpha}$. $I=[0,1]$ is used both for HY and for NP, when the interval containing the modes is assumed to be known (Table \ref{estsim7}).
-Further computational details are included in Appendix \ref{numericas}.
+Further computational details are included in Section \ref{numericas} in Supplementary Material.